manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 	  The set of parameters the fitter should vary to attempt to match the hologram.
-These are typically things like coordinates of spheres, radii, and indices's of refraction, but can be things like rotation angles of a cluster, inter-particle separations, or pretty much anything.
+These are typically things like coordinates of spheres, radii, and indices of refraction.
+They might also include rotation angles of a cluster or inter-particle separations.

    :theory:

-	   The scattering theory that can be used to compute holograms of the scatterer for comparison with the data
+	   The scattering theory to be used to compute holograms for comparison with the data

    :scatterer generator: